 “I would say time management and staying motivated.
 I don’t have a boss to answer to, and I don’t have a specific time I have to be at work.
 So, I 100% have to hold myself accountable to get everything done.
 That can be tough, but I feel I’m mastering my mind to push through when I'm not being as disciplined as I should be.”

-What are some projects on the horizon for you?
+Finally, what are some projects on the horizon for you?

 “I have a few photography projects coming up for the last part of 2019 and going into 2020.
 But my main focus is really just getting better as a radio personality.
 I have the rush hour slot on WAMO 100.1 FM, 3-7 pm.
 So, I want to do my best for the people listening.”